Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Method

 \section{Method}

-In the following chapter, the process of this systematic literature review is described in accordance with the Preferred Reporting Items for Systematic Literature Reviews and Meta-Analyses (PRISMA) guidelines \cite{page2021prisma}.
-We report on the databases used as article sources, keywords deployed for initial identification, filter criteria, the assessment and classification of the articles, and coding of the content.
+In this section, we describe the process of this systematic literature review in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines \cite{page2021prisma}.
+We report the databases consulted as sources, the keywords used for initial identification, the screening and eligibility criteria, the procedures for assessing and classifying articles, and the content-coding approach.